The English Grammar Workbook for Grades 6, 7, and 8 is now available

-In The English Grammar Workbook for Grades 6, 7, and 8 I offer students the flexibility to learn at their own pace while providing the structure they need to successfully retain essential grammar rules such as parts of speech, sentence structure, phrases and clauses, active and passive voice; mood; punctuation; writing style; and more.
+In The English Grammar Workbook for Grades 6, 7, and 8, I offer students the flexibility to learn at their own pace while providing the structure they need to successfully retain essential grammar rules such as parts of speech, sentence structure, phrases and clauses, active and passive voice; mood; punctuation; writing style; and more.
 In addition to lessons that build on each other, the book provides review sections and quizzes with separate answer keys.
-Click to preorder your copy of The English Grammar Workbook for Grades 6, 7, and 8.

 Follow your passion and find your people.